 The biggest lesson I learned from my mother is that kindness can be taught.

-As parents we strive to teach our offspring about life, about self and about others.
-We teach them to read, write, cook and clean, hoping that they are able to become independent.
+As parents, we strive to teach our offspring about life, about self and about others.
+We teach them how to read, write, cook and clean, hoping that they will be able to become independent.

-Teaching them about God and his attributes , teaching them to read Qur’an and telling them the Hadiths of the Prophets.
-We hope they see us practice what we preach when we teach them of the sunnahs and Islamic principles.
+Teaching them about God and His attributes , teaching them how to read Qur’an and telling them the Hadiths of Prophet (SAW).
+We hope they see us practice what we preach when we teach them about the Sunnahs and Islamic principles.

 As much theory is taught in madrassah and homes, the best is to see in practice the kindness of Islam.